AztecProtocol/dev-rel/tutorials/token-standard/README.md

 ### Unconstrained functions

-Unconstrained functions can be thought of as view functions from Solidity--they just return information from the contract storage or compute and return data without modifying contract storage.
+Unconstrained functions can be thought of as view functions from Solidity--they only return information from the contract storage or compute and return data without modifying contract storage.

 <!-- TODO add note about  compute_note_hash_and_nullifier  -->